 This week we’ll focus on the importance of evaluation and reflection in organising before then applying the skill practically by engaging in an evaluation of this season of the training.

 We teach the art of evaluation and the (useful) difference between debrief and evaluation.
-We revisit the organising cycle and hear a testimony of someone who changed how they made change because of insights gained in evaluation.
+We revisit the organising cycle and how good evaluation is crucial to good organising.

-After September 24 we’ll take a short break then return with another season of training.
+After September 24 we’ll take a short break then return with season 3.